As infections balloon, coronavirus squeezes Europe's armed forces

 Germany has changed rules, with no roll-calls or mustering of troops and the quarantining of some staff, while Turkish armed forces have imposed social distancing in mess rooms and dormitories, among other measures.

-On Sunday, Turkey said it was limiting troop movements in Syria as cases of the coronavirus jumped.
+On Sunday, Turkey said it was limiting troop movements in Syria as cases of the coronavirus jumped. [nL8N2BT0SR]

 “We have had to cancel non-essential maritime missions and deployments, or modify their scope,” said French army command spokesman Colonel Frederic Barbry, adding that there had as yet been no impact on “operational capability”.